murdockcrc/murdockcrc.github.io/_posts/2021-02-05-removing-file-from-git-history.md

 git push --force
 ```

-Other team members must now pull from the server, as their histories are now different and they won't be able to push.
+Other team members must now pull from the server, as their local history is now different and they won't be able to push.